tronprotocol/tronweb/docs/tronweb-object.rst

 toBigNumber
 ==============================

-Convert a given number or hexadecimal string to a BigNumber
+Convert a given number or hexadecimal string to a BigNumber.

 -------